 Self-Led Nature Activities

-Every week this summer, a self-led nature activity will be available to pick-up near the Victoria Park clubhouse off Forbes Kennedy Way.
-The activities encourage nature-learning along with meaningful and fun time outside.
-Activities take around 30 minutes to one hour and can be completed in the park.
+Every week from May 26th to August 29th, a self-led nature activity will be available to pick-up at the Victoria Park clubhouse off Forbes Kennedy Way.
+The activities encourage nature-based learning and exploring, along with meaningful and fun time outside.
+Most activities take around 30 minutes to one hour and can be completed in the park.

 Contact [email protected] for more information.